What is Meditation

 One of the central themes of this chapter is that the technology-derived digital realm itself embodies a more spiritual than material existence, one where we are free to invent avatars as replacements for the identities once shaped by biology and society.
 This shift draws us into a fundamentally body-negating universe.

-Identity and body are deeply interlinked.
-In a universe with fewer ties to a physical body, we can be whatever entity we choose—or that chooses us.
-This detachment from traditional identities creates a parallel rise in anxiety, which paradoxically drives us to cling more fiercely to “identities.”
-Whether these identities relate to gender, race, or politics, they often become, in the absence of a grounded connection to physical reality, abstract and disembodied constructs seeking tangible form.
-Identity, once shaped by body, family, and culture, is increasingly an active choice, much like selecting characters in a video game.
+Identity and body are deeply intertwined.
+In a world with diminishing ties to a physical body, we can become whatever entity we choose—or that chooses us.
+This is precisely what children growing up with computer games learn: we pick our character before the game begins.
+With a few clicks, we can transform into heroes, villains, men, women, or even mythological creatures.
+This early shift away from traditional, inherited identities contributes to a parallel rise in anxiety, which paradoxically makes us cling even more tightly to “identities.”
+Whether these identities are based on gender, race, or politics, they often become, in the absence of a grounded connection to physical reality, abstract constructs searching for concrete form.
+Identity, once shaped by the body, family, and culture, is now increasingly a matter of active choice—much like selecting characters in a digital world.

 Much like in The Matrix, physical embodiment is no longer essential for engaging in digital reality.